undu/xen-test-vm/README.md

 # Xen Test VM

-This repository contains OCaml code to build a minimal para-virtualised kernel to run on the Xen hypervisor for testing Xen Server.
+This repository contains OCaml code to build a HVM kernel with para-virtualised drivers to run on the Xen hypervisor for testing XenServer.
 The kernel is built using the Mirage unikernel framework.

 # Binary Releases